mrchidubem/alx-system_engineering-devops/0x01-shell_permissions/README.md

 script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello Everybody!
 James Bond
+script that sets the mode of the file hello to this